Wrap-Around Mortgages Explained: Everything You Need To Know

 USDA loans make purchasing a home in a qualified rural area more affordable by not requiring a down payment.
 Compared to a conventional loan, this loan option usually comes with a lower interest rate and lower-cost PMI, which you can roll into your loan amount.

 This loan can be beneficial for both parties but comes with several risks.
-The buyer and seller should work with an experienced real estate attorney.
+To mitigate those, the buyer and seller should work with an experienced real estate attorney.

 Most homes are purchased through more traditional lending options.
-If you’re in the market for a new house and get a mortgage with less risk from a reputable lender, get approved with Rocket Mortgage® to begin your home buying journey.
+If you’re in the market for a new house and ready to secure a mortgage with less risk from a reputable lender, get approved with Rocket Mortgage® to begin your home buying journey.